310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 {% img /img/es/eventstory/aquarium/prologue_2.jpg %}

 {% bubble Kanata v2 %}
-whew… in the end, we got really into it, and ended up picking up all the litter.
+whew… in the end, we got really [into it], and ended up picking up all the [litter].

-it is completely dark now… anzu-san, where do you live? i will take you back home.
+it is completely [dark] now… anzu-san, where do you live? i will take you back home.

-it is dangerous for a girl to walk alone, after all. you may get attacked by a monster, or a bad person.
+it is [dangerous] for a girl to [walk alone], after all. you may get attacked by a [monster], or a [bad person].

-but do not worry, it will be okay. i will protect you, no matter what happens.
+but do not [worry], it will be okay. i will [protect] you, no matter what happens.

-fufufu, i sounded just a little like a hero…♪
+fufufu, i sounded just a little like a hero, don't you think? ♪

-huh? you have never heard of a hero who walks around drenched wet, looking all suspicious?
+huh? you have never heard of a hero who walks around [drenched wet], looking all [suspicious]?

 they probably do exist. i have heard that there are many kinds of heroes out there in this world, you know?

 chiaki told me all about them.

-well… you see, i often watch tokusatsu shows with everyone in ryuseitai, so i am completely aware of these things.
+well… you see, i often watch [tokusatsu shows] with everyone in ryuseitai, so i have become very [knowledgeable] of these things.

-i find them a bit hard to watch, though…
+i find them a bit [hard] to watch, though…

-because, no matter what i do, i empathize more with the villain… with the aberration.[^1]
+because, no matter what i do, i [empathize] more with the [villain]… with the [aberration].[^1]

-but, if the heroes' bonds become stronger after defeating them…
+but, if the heroes' [bonds] become stronger after [defeating] them…

-and if they are able to ascertain their sense of justice even further…
+and if they are able to [ascertain] their form of [justice] even further…

-then those aberration would have had value in existing as well.
+then those [aberration] would have had value in [existing], as well.

-…wah! anzu-san, you are rubbing me with a towel without even listening to what i was saying, aren't you?
+…wah! anzu-san, you are [rubbing] me with a [towel] without even listening to what i was saying, aren't you?

-it is a little too rough~ please do it a little softer, like how a mother would.
+it is a little too [rough]~ please do it a little [softer], like how a [mother] would.

-ah, no, i have not seen my mother that often… it is simply the image i have of one, more or less.
+ah, no, i have not seen my [mother] that often… it is simply the [image] i have of one.

-yes, my mother is very pretty. but she is also a little scary.
+yes, my [mother] is very [pretty]. but she is also a little [scary].

-every time i do see her, she scolds me. because i am not a good child at all.
+every time we meet, she scolds me. because i am not a [good boy] at all.

-i do not want to be scolded, and i do not want to cause trouble to everyone, either… so i do want to try and become a good child.
+i do not want to be scolded, and i do not want to cause [trouble] to everyone, either… so i do want to try and become a [good boy].

-i do, even if it meant that i could not become a hero. i want to become a good child—the kind a hero would rescue.
+i do, even if it meant that i could not become a hero. i want to become a good boy — the kind a hero would rescue.

 but right now, it is still too difficult for me.